Raymond James Keeps a Hold Rating on Aerie Pharma (AERI)

-According to TipRanks.com, Wilbur is ranked 0 out of 5 stars with an average return of -3.4% and a 41.2% success rate.
+According to TipRanks.com, Wilbur has currently 0 stars on a ranking scale of 0-5 stars, with an average return of -3.9% and a 40.1% success rate.
 Wilbur covers the Healthcare sector, focusing on stocks such as Teva Pharmaceutical Industries, Sol-Gel Technologies, and ANI Pharmaceuticals.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Aerie Pharma with a $27.50 average price target.
+Currently, the analyst consensus on Aerie Pharma is a Strong Buy with an average price target of $27.50.

 See today’s analyst top recommended stocks >>